haridusministeerium/bctl/README.md

                item in [config.py](./bctl/config.py) to set how differing brightnesses get consolidated into a single int
 - `bctl setvcp D6 01` - set vcp feature D6 to value 01 for all detected DDC displays;
-  this is simply shortcut for `ddcutil setvcp D6 01`
+  this is simply shortcut for `ddcutil setvcp D6 01`, but executed for all displays.

 The daemon also registers signal handlers for `SIGUSR1` & `SIGUSR2`, so sending said signals to the daemon process allows bumping brightness up